 - Update right expiration date specifies the date by which Kerio Control can be updated for free.
 When this date expires, Kerio Control keeps functioning, however, it cannot be updated.
-The time for updates can be extended by purchasing a subscription. - Product expiration by this date Kerio Control stops working the Kerio Control Engine service gets stopped automatically.
-In this case, you need to register a valid license immediately or uninstall Kerio Control.
-It is possible to run Kerio Control for purpose of registering.
-However, if a valid license is not installed in 10 minutes, the service is stopped again.
+The time for updates can be extended by purchasing and registration of so called Software Maintenance. - Product expiration date since this date, functionality of Kerio Control will be limited.
+Full functionality can be restored by purchasing and registration of a valid license.